DiegoPimentel88/project-hogwarts-legacy/README.md

 This is my code, not the best of the world, but i'm only two weeks studying Front-End, my objectives are improve more and more, to build up site even betters.

-Este é o meu código, não é o melhor do mundo, porém, eu estou à apenas 2 semanas estudando Front-End, meu objetivo é evoluir ainda mais na área de programação e contruir sites ainda melhores.
+Este é o meu código, não é o melhor do mundo, porém, eu estou a apenas 2 semanas estudando Front-End, meu objetivo é evoluir ainda mais na área de programação e contruir sites ainda melhores.

 >Status: Estudo de Java Script em andamento.
 (Learning of Java Script ongoing.)